-Clinical trials are very demanding next the clinical routine in hospitals.
+Clinical trials are very demanding next to the clinical routine in hospitals.
 However, they also are drivers in translational research and drug development.
-Commitment and contribution of medical staff and patients is important for steady progress in EB treatment.
+Commitment and contribution of medical staff and patients are essential for steady progress in EB treatment.

 As of now, there is no causal systemic, long-lasting therapy for EB available.
-Until such is achieved, new approaches for symptomatic treatment or local causal therapies are developed.
-They aim to increase the patient’s quality of life and correct the underlying gene defect locally on highly affected areas, respectively.
-In order to translate promising results from the lab to the clinics (“Bench-2-Bedside”) clinical trials are conducted.
-Depending on the trial phase (phase I-IV), the main focus is on safety assurance, dosage finding, efficacy testing and long-term tolerance observations (see figure below).
+Until such is achieved, new approaches for the symptomatic treatment or local causal therapies will continue to be developed.
+They aim to increase the patient’s quality of life and correct the underlying gene defect locally in highly affected areas, respectively.
+In order to translate promising results from the lab to the clinics (“Bench-2-Bedside”), clinical trials are conducted.
+Depending on the trial phase (phase I-IV), the main focus is on safety assurance, dosage finding, efficacy testing, and long-term tolerance observations (see figure below).

-The aim of a clinical trial is market authorization and therefore availability of effective therapies for patients.
-To achive this aim high numbers of participants are needed.
-The patient cohort in an orphan disease such as EB is small, hence this demands for multicentric, international trials.
-Here EB-CLINET can be of help in facilitating communication and connection of clinicians and expertise.
+The aim of a clinical trial is market authorization and therefore, the availability of effective therapies for patients.
+To achieve this high aim a large number of participants are needed.
+The patient cohort in an orphan disease such as EB is small, hence the demands for multicentric, international trials.
+Here EB Clinet can be of help in facilitating communication and connection of clinicians and expertise.

-To be able to handle the increased time, administrative and financial effort during clinical trials, a well-trained team of physicians, nurses and study coordinators is needed.
-Before inclusion of patients, competent authorities and an ethics committee must release all study material (study protocol, informed consent forms, investigator medicinal product dossier, questionnaires, and information material).
-Eligible patients (defined by inclusion and exclusion criteria) must be compliant with the study protocol and each intervention and examination has to be documented in detail following Good Clinical Practice.
+To be able to handle the increased time, administrative and financial effort during clinical trials, a well-trained team of physicians, nurses, and study coordinators are needed.
+Before the inclusion of patients, competent authorities and an ethics committee must release all study material (study protocol, informed consent forms, investigator medicinal product dossier, questionnaires, and information material).
+Eligible patients (defined by inclusion and exclusion criteria) must be compliant with the study protocol.
+Each intervention and examination has to be documented in detail following Good Clinical Practice.
 After completion, the trial results are evaluated and statistically analyzed and should be published.